alxndrdiaz/alxndrdiaz.github.io/cv.md

 # Industry experience

 ## Since April 2025
 Freelance Bioinformatician, Guatemala: I have been working on genome quality metrics and the phylogenetic placement of a yeast strain.
-In addition I also developed custom scripts to detect allergenic and toxin-related proteins from the this yeast whole genome.
+In addition I also developed custom scripts to detect allergenic and toxin related protein sequences from this yeast whole genome.

 ## May 2022 - October 2024
 Bioinformatician, Data Science Department, [Solena Ag](https://www.solena.ag/home/us), Mexico.
-I helped developing the following projects: (1) assembling fungal and bacterial genomes with potential applications in crop biotechnology, (2) Nextflow pipelines: genome assembly, taxonomic profiling, and functional annotation of metagenomes.
+I helped implementing the following projects: (1) assembling fungal and bacterial genomes with potential applications to crop biotechnology, (2) Nextflow pipelines: genome assembly (fungi and bacteria), taxonomic profiling, functional annotation of soil metagenomes, and AWS sample processing.

 ## January 2021 - May 2022
 Freelance Bioinformatician, Guatemala.
-Provided support for: (1) bioinformatics, (2) stastical tests, and (3) data visualization in R for both biotech and academic projects.
+Provided support for: (1) bioinformatics workflows, (2) stastical tests, and (3) data visualization in R for both biotech and academic projects.

 # Academic research